Who we are

 Therapists

-We have three types of therapist within our therapies team: psychologists, family therapists and art psychotherapists:
+We have different types of therapist within our therapies team including:

-• Family therapists offer assessments and the treatment they offer (family therapy) involves working with families to nurture change and development
+• Family therapists offer assessments and the treatment they offer ( systemic family therapy) involves working with families to nurture change and development

 • Art psychotherapists mainly offer treatments of one-to-one art psychotherapy.